On this page

 - Traineeships must be regulated by a contract between intern and employer or educational institution; the required contract content is defined by the law (e.g. tasks, remuneration, duration)

 - For contracts with a duration of less than four weeks, remuneration of the intern is not compulsory.
-In case the duration is longer, remuneration is compulsory; the minimum salary is defined by the law
+If the duration is longer, remuneration is compulsory; the minimum salary is defined by the law

 - The maximum duration of a traineeship is 6 month